syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-Annotations/Shape-Annotations.md

 # How to set the fill color of the arrow shape?

 The fill color of the arrow shape can be customized  at the time of inclusion itself.
-The following code shows how to set default fill color value of the included arrow annotation in code behind.
+The following code shows how to set default fill color value of the included arrow shape in code behind.

 {% tabs %}
 {% highlight C# %}